Pillai Lokacharya: Works

-Pillai is best known for his three works composed in Sanskrit:
+Three Sanskrit works of Pillai Lokacharya that have been identified are Tattva-traya, Tattva-Shekara, and Srivachana Bhushana.

 Tattva-traya

-The Tattva-traya is a significant volume of the Sri Vaishnava school of thought, in which the nature of the inanimate (acit), the souls, the nature of God, and their mutual relations are dealt with at length.
+The Tattva-traya is an important work of the Sri Vaishnava tradition that explains the nature of the inanimate (acit), souls, God, and their mutual relationships.

 Tattva-Shekara

 The Tattva-Shekhara is a text with four chapters.
-The first chapter quotes scriptural evidences that bolster the perspective that Narayana is the highest God, and the Ultimate Reality; in the second chapter, the philosopher describes the nature of self by once again referencing scriptural testimony.
-The identical description of the nature of self is continued in the third chapter.
-In the fourth chapter, he deals with the ultimate goal of all souls, which he states to be self-surrender to God.
-He says that the ultimate summum bonum (puruṣartha) consists in the servitude (kaiṅkarya) to God, roused by love of him (prīti-kārita), due to the knowledge of one’s own nature, as well as the nature of God in all his divine beauty, majesty, power, and supreme excellence.
+It draws on scriptural sources to argue that Narayana is the highest God, and the ultimate reality.
+It examines the nature of self through scriptural testimony and identifies self-surrender to God as the ultimate goal.
+It explains that the "ultimate summum bonum (puruṣartha)" consists in the loving service (kaiṅkarya) to God, arising from devotion (prīti-kārita) and based on an understanding of the self and divine nature in all his beauty, majesty, power, and excellence.

 Srivachana Bhushana

-The main contents of Pillai Lokacharya’s Srivachana Bhushana follow in a separate section in connection with the account of the commentary on it, and additional commentary by Saumya Jamatar muni (junior) and Raghuttama.
-The Srivachana Bhushana includes 484 small sentences longer than the Sura-phrases, but is often shorter than ordinary philosophical sentences.
-Lokacharya followed this style in his other works as well, such as his Tattva-traya and Tattva-shekhara.
+The Srivachana Bhushana consists of 484 sentences, longer than sutra-style phrases but shorter than philosophical sentences.
+In sutra 39, Pilla Lokacharya uses a water-based metaphor to explain the varying accessibility of the Lord's forms, highlighting the arcavatara (image form) as the most accessible manifestation of divine grace.
+He compares the Inner Controller (antaryamin) to "water deep down in the earth", the emanation (vyuha) to a "sea of milk", and incarnations and manifestations (vibhava) to "rivers in floods", while describing the image form (arcavataras) as "deep pools [that are easily accessible]".

 Death

-Pillai Lokacharya is stated to have fallen ill due to a fall from a nearby hill (today known as Yanamalai) and died in the year 1311 CE.
-Upon his deathbed, he advised his disciples such as Koorakuloththama Dasa and Vilanjsolai Pillai that Srisailesa was working for the king at Madurai, and that they should bring him back into the Sri Vaishnava fold.
-His samadhi temple still exists, present 1 km from the Narasimha temple at Othakadai, near Madurai.
+Pillai Lokacharya is said to have fallen ill due to a fall from a nearby hill (today known as Yanamalai) and died in 1311 CE.
+In his final teachings, he advised his disciples, such as Koorakuloththama Dasa and Vilanjsolai Pillai, that Srisailesa was working for the king at Madurai, and that they should bring him back into the Sri Vaishnava fold.
+His samadhi temple still exists near Narasimha temple at Othakadai, near Madurai.

 According to legend, as he was dying, he started touching the ants and other such insects near him, with the belief that all those animals that were touched by a Sri Vaishnava would reach Vaikuntha, the abode of Vishnu.
-This is taken as a demonstration of his compassion towards all living beings.
-Pillai Lokacharya lived to the age of 118 years before his demise.
+Pillai Lokacharya is said to have lived to 118 years.

 Legacy

-One of Pillai Lokacharya's best known disciples was Manavala Mamunigal, who was a radical proponent of Sri Vaishnavism, and is revered prominently in the Tenkalai (southern art) denomination.
+One of Pillai Lokacharya's best known disciples was Manavala Mamunigal, a theologian within the Sri Vaishnava tradition, who is revered in the Tenkalai (southern) denomination.